Planning your Peterborough Folk Festival 2025 weekend!

 Before the festival, feel free to submit a question via our Contact page.

-If you have any questions or concerns at the festival, please speak with an Ambassador (identified by an orange T-shirt or vest) or stop by the Information Booth, centrally located near the Cameron's Pavilion, Merchandise Booth and ATM.
+If you have any questions or concerns at the festival, please speak with an Ambassador (identified by an orange T-shirt or vest) or stop by the Information Booth, centrally located near the Nicholls Oval Pavilion and Merchandise Booth.